-The Footswitch (usually placed on the floor) activates the abrasive hose pinch and the modulator, allowing abrasive to flow from the tank to the blasting nozzle.
+The Footswitch (usually placed on the floor) activates the abrasive hose pinch and the modulator for the selected tank, allowing abrasive to flow from the tank to the blasting nozzle.

-"Quick- Fill" or Flapper Valve
+"Quick-Fill" or Flapper Valves

-The Flapper Valve is located on the top of the tank cover.
-It is used to fill the tank with abrasive powder.
-NOTE: Only refill the abrasive tank after MicroBlaster Power has been turned "OFF" and unit has vented.
+The Flapper Valves are located on the top of the tank covers.
+They are used to fill the tank with abrasive powder.
+NOTE: Only refill an abrasive tank after MicroBlaster Power has been turned "OFF" and the unit has vented.

-Pinch
+Pinch Assemblies

-The Pinch assemblies are located on the rear panel of the MicroBlaster.
+The Pinches are located on the rear panel of the MicroBlaster.
 The pinch squeezes the blue poly hose in order to stop the flow of air and abrasive.